History of African Americans in San Antonio: Primary and secondary schools

 Sam Houston High School, is a historically African American public high school with a Hispanic student body.
 It is one of the first African American high Schools in San Antonio; it is located in eastern San Antonio and classified as a 4A school by the UIL.
 This school is one of twelve schools in the San Antonio Independent School District.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+Other historically black schools

+Other historically black high schools (schools reserved for black students prior to desegregation in the 1960s) in San Antonio include: